inet-framework/inet-tutorials/configurator/doc/step2.md

 - The `address`  parameter attribute specifies the addresses to be assigned.
 Address templates can be used, where an 'x' in place of an octet means that the value should be selected by the configurator automatically.
 The value "" means that the no address will be assigned.
 Unconfigured interfaces will still have allocated addresses in their subnets, so they can be easily configured later dynamically.
 - The `netmask`  parameter attribute specifies the netmasks to be assigned.
-Address templetes can be used here as well.
+Address templates can be used here as well.

 All attributes are optional.
 Attributes not specified are left for the automatic configuration.
 There are many other attributes available.
 For the complete list of attributes of the <interface> element
 (or any other element), please refer to the <a href="https://omnetpp.org/doc/inet/api-current/neddoc/index.html?p=inet.networklayer.configurator.ipv4.IPv4NetworkConfigurator.html" target="_blank"><strong>IPv4NetworkConfigurator</strong></a> NED documentation.